devhawk/blog-posts/Posts/20040510-1802-architect-road-rally-teched/json-content.md

 See you in San Diego!

-Update – this post actually hasn’t been updated, I just deleted the original and crossposted from [my main blog](http://devhawk.net).
+**Update**: this post actually hasn’t been updated, I just deleted the original and crossposted from [my main blog](http://devhawk.net).